HAL-G1THuB/jsonpiler/README.md

 ## Notes

 - Output is a native **PE executable** for Windows x64.
-- SEH is currently disabled and may be re-enabled in a future release.
 - If you see a non-zero exit code under Cargo, it likely reflects your program’s final value.

 ---